MicrosoftDocs/customer-insights/ci-docs/audience-insights/data-unification-update.md

    :::image type="content" source="media/m3_duplicates_edit.png" alt-text="Screenshot of Duplicate records page showing number of duplicated records":::

-   The number of duplicate records found displays in the top right of the page.
+   The number of duplicate records found displays.
 The **Records deduplicated** column shows which entities had duplicate records.

 1. To change merge preferences, select the entity.
    1. Select **Edit merge preferences** and change the **Record to keep** option.